mpesavento/arg-mine/docs/getting-started.rst

 This will create an environment in conda, if conda is installed, or a virtualenv if not.
 This will also install all dev requirements into the env.

-A full server set up from scratch can be found in the documentation at :doc:`setup_ec2`_
+A full server set up from scratch can be found in the documentation at :doc:`Setup EC2 <../setup_ec2>`.

 Setting up AWS credentials
 --------------------------
-To set up the AWS command line interface (`cli`) with your credentials, first make sure the AWS CLI has been installed.
-Currently, we recommend installing version 2: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html Follow these instructions for installation.
+To set up the AWS command line interface (``awscli``) with your credentials, first make sure the AWS CLI has been installed.
+Currently, we recommend installing version 2: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html Follow these instructions for installation for your target operating system.

 Once installed, you need to add your secrets to the CLI.
 In a terminal, run::